Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/01_ManageStock.md

 Before you can post stock for a material, you have to activate the warehouse logistics for the corresponding product, see [Activate the warehouse logistics for a product](#activate-the-warehouse-logistics-for-a-product).

-[comment]: <> (In Overview: The *Warehousing* module is undergoing a major redesigning process and, therefore, only the most important features are described in this documentation.
-Oder Diese Funktion wird in absehbarer Zeit sich ändern oder wegfallen und daher wird aktuell nicht beschrieben.)

 ## Activate the warehouse logistics for a product